 This is a big one.
 Real estate transactions are full of things that affect us, but we have no control over.

-When these problems come up, resolve to quickly do your part in solving them.
+When these problems come up, decide to quickly do your part in solving them.
 Take action to represent your client and remove the roadblocks.

 But after that, do not worry over business problems to the point that you stop running your business at the highest possible level.